tizfa/sparkboost/README.md

 The software is open source and released under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-The software allows to build MP-Boost multi-label multiclass classifiers starting from dataset files available in the [LibSvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) format.
+The software allows to build multi-label multiclass classifiers or binary classifiers using AdaBoost.MH or MP-Boost starting from a dataset available in the [LibSvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) format.
 A lot of ready datasets in this format are available [here](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).

-IMPORTANT NOTE: currently the software only works with multiclass datasets containing categories IDs assigned in a 0-based way, i.e. if the dataset contains 10 labels, the set of valid label IDs must be in the range [0, 9] included.

 ## Software compilation
 To build the software you need to have [Maven](https://maven.apache.org/) and a Java 8 compiler installed on your machine.
 Download a copy of this software repository on your machine on a specific folder, go inside that forlder and at the command prompt put the following commands: